 Karen’s eyes snapped open, not seeing for a moment before focusing on the old woman.
 “Who are you?
 What are you doing to me?”

 “My name’s Amelia.
 I’m trying to provide you with medical assistance I don’t think you can wait for a moment longer.”
-Amelia wadded up some bandaging and shoved it between Karen’s teeth.
-“All I can offer for the pain is to ask you to bite on this, and forgive the following pathetic attempt to distract you.”
+She wadded up some bandaging and shoved it between Karen’s teeth.
+“All I can offer for the pain is to ask you to bite on this and forgive the following pathetic attempt to distract you.”

 Amelia stopped singing.